taishi8117/taishi8117.github.io/_posts/2015-10-20-ksnctf-villager-A.md

 Do you want the flag?
 ```

-It's now clear that there is a format string vulnerability in this program.
+It's now clear that there is a format string vulnerability at _<main+72>_.
 So, let's think about how to exploit it to read flag.txt.

 ```
 ...